Data as Voters: Core Set Selection Using Approval-Based Multi-Winner Voting: Experiment II: experiment with classic machine learning classifiers

+In this experiment, we follow the typical methodology used in previous work on instance selection.
+We use $k$-fold cross-validation with $k= 10$.
+One fold is used for testing; the others are the initial training set.
+Then, we build an approval-based multi-winner election with the instances in the initial training set and run an approval-based multi-winner voting rule to compute the reduced training set.
+The reduced training set is then used to train a classifier, and the accuracy of the classifier is computed on the testing fold.
+The process is repeated so that each fold plays the testing role once.
+The final accuracy is computed as described in Section~\ref{sec:preliminaries}.

+We compare the results obtained with the voting rules considered in this paper with those reported by~\citet{carbonera2018efficient} for seven prominent instance selection algorithms: DROP3, ENN, ICF, LSBo, LSSm, LDIS, and ISDSP.
+In our experiments, we use the same 15 datasets (see Table~\ref{t:datasets}), the same distance (Euclidean) and evaluate the accuracy of the reduced training sets with the same classifiers adjusted with the same parameters as in~\cite{carbonera2018efficient}.
+All the datasets have been obtained from the UCI Machine Learning Repository~\cite{Dua:2019}.
+All the features used in all the datasets are numerical.

+The classifiers used are a KNN classifier with K$=3$ and an SVM classifier.
+We used the Weka implementation of SVM with the standard parameterisation: {\it c} $= 1.0$, {\it tolerance parameter} $= 0.001$, {\it epsilon} $= 10^{-12}$, using a polynomial kernel and a multinomial logistic regression model, with a ridge estimator as calibrator.
+The only difference with the experiments of~\cite{carbonera2018efficient} is that we used Weka 3.9.6 with the Python Weka wrapper, while they used Weka 3.8.

+As discussed in Section~\ref{sec:soa}, the idea of the CNN~\cite{hart1968condensed} instance selection method is to find a subset of the original dataset that can correctly classify all the instances in the original dataset.
+Following this idea, Theorem~\ref{th:pjr-knn} suggests setting $t=2n$ for a KNN classifier with $\textrm{K}= 3$.
+Thus, for the UTCS rules, we computed reduced training sets for $\frac{t}{n}= 2, 1.5, 1, 0.75, 0.5,$ and $0.25$.
+For SeqP, we cannot set $t > n$, so we computed reduced training sets with SeqP and values for $\frac{t}{n}$ from $0.9$ to $0.1$ in steps of $0.1$.

-We also used a variant of SEJR that we have called {\it Simple 2-EJR} (S$2$EJR).
-The only difference between SEJR and S$2$EJR is that in S$2$EJR condition (iii) in the definition of plausibility is (iii) $|A_i \cap W| < \min\{pl(c,W),2\}$ for each voter $v_i$ in $N^*$.
-In words, in S$2$EJR, any voter that already has two of their preferred candidates in the winning set is considered {\it satisfied}.
-Therefore, such voters do not participate in the computation of the plausibility of a candidate.
-S$2$EJR fails EJR but satisfies $2$-EJR.
+Theorem~\ref{th:pjr-knn} also suggest that, for a KNN classifier with $\textrm{K}= 3$, it would be enough to employ a voting rule that satisfies $2$-PJR.
+In this experiment, we also used a variant of SEJR that we have called {\it Simple 2-EJR} (S$2$EJR).
+The only difference between SEJR and S$2$EJR is that, in S$2$EJR, we use a modified definition of EJR+ demand.
+In this modified definition, condition (iii) (see Definition~\ref{def:ejr+demand}) is (iii) $|A_i \cap W| < \min\{pl(c,W),2\}$ for each voter $v_i$ in $N^*$.
+In S$2$EJR, any voter with two of their preferred candidates in the winning set is considered {\it satisfied}.
+Therefore, such voters do not participate in the computation of a candidate's (modified) EJR+ demand.
+S$2$EJR fails EJR but satisfies $2$-EJR (and thus, $2$-PJR).
+In return, it achieves much higher reductions for a fixed $\frac{t}{n}$.

 \begin{lemma} The rule S$2$EJR satisfies $2$-EJR. \end{lemma}